guettli/django-htmx-fun/README.md

 ## Opinionated Best Practices

+I switched from Django class-based-views (CBV) to function-based-views (FBV).
+This simplifies things.
+One URL corresponds to one Python method.
+If an action requires two HTTP verbs (GET and POST), then I use **two URLs**.
+Posts always go to hx-methods, not to URLs returning full pages.

 I like it conditionless.
 I try to avoid to have too many "if" and "else".

 I avoid to use `if request.method == 'POST'`.